Lemanja/projects/README.md

 ## Welcome to my Technical Writing Repository

 You can see examples of my technical writing work, projects and interview asessments on this page.
----
-**NOTE**

-I have created this page using the Jekyll theme with Markdown Syntax and GitHub.
+> :note: **I have created this page using the Jekyll theme with Markdown Syntax and GitHub.r**

----